slevithan/regex-recursion/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![bundle][bundle-src]][bundle-href]

-This is an official plugin for [Regex+](https://github.com/slevithan/regex) that adds support for recursive matching up to a specified max depth *N*, where *N* can be between 2 and 100.
-It can also be used standalone ([example](#️-direct-use-without-regex)).
+This is an official plugin for [Regex+](https://github.com/slevithan/regex) (it can also be used standalone) that adds support for recursive matching up to a specified max depth *N*, where *N* can be between 2 and 100.
 Generated regexes are native JavaScript `RegExp` instances.

 > [!NOTE]
 > Regex flavors vary on whether they offer infinite or fixed-depth recursion.
 For example, recursion in Oniguruma uses a default depth limit of 20.